DreamOfTheRedChamber/leetcode/README.md

 * Usually greedy algo are not covered in an interview setting:
   - Greedy algo do not generalize as a useful way to decompose and solve problems.
   - Naive greedy algo are usually "short sighted" algo, which will not lead to global maximal.
 Working greedy algo are usually hard to think of.
+* But there are exceptions
+  - Increasing triplet sequence, paint house II

 #### Dynamic-programming <a id="algo-dynamic-programming"></a>
 * Use cases: <a id="algo-dp-use-cases"></a>